dave-f/bbc-disgo/README.md

 go run disgo.go <filename>
 ````

-The control file specifies which file to process as well as a base address and which parts of the file are code.
+The control file specifies which file to process as well as a base address and which parts of the file are data.

 It supports the following commands:

 ````
-file <string> - Specifies the input file (ie. a 6502 binary) base <address> - Set the base address code <address>,<length> - Mark the range at address,length as code
+file <string> - Specifies the input file (ie. a 6502 binary) base <address> - Set the base address data <address>,<length> - Mark the range at address,length as data
 ````

 Numbers (ie `address` and `length`) can be decimal or hex (prefixed with `0x`).
 See `example-control-file` for an example of these.